 Boise Car Accident Lawyer

-We’ll Handle the Insurance Company
+Your Accident Lawyers Will Handle the Auto Insurance Company

-Damages That Apply in Your Boise Car Crash Case
+Damages in Your Car Accident Case

 - Loss of Consortium – This is the inability to continue having a loving relationship with your spouse.

-- Pain and Suffering – This damage includes the physical pain you have been put through immediately following the accident and throughout your recovery.
+- Pain and Suffering – This damage includes the physical pain you have been put through immediately following the auto accident and throughout your recovery.

 - Mental Anguish – If you have become depressed or developed anxiety or your mental health has been otherwise compromised, this loss may apply.

 - Loss of Enjoyment of Life – When you are no longer able to do things you used to enjoy, such as playing golf, dancing, or driving, you have suffered loss of enjoyment of life.

 - Disfigurement – You can sue for disfigurement if you had to have a limb amputated, suffered burns that dramatically changed your physical appearance, or were disfigured in some other way.